 Will the School Division Cancel All School Bus Runs in the Division?

-Prairie Rose School Division has three regions, as follows:
+Prairie Rose School Division has three regions (see PRSD Region Map), they are as follows:

 Region A – Miami, Roland, Carman and Elm Creek

 Region B – Elie, St. Eustache, St. Francois Xavier